-At the Company's 2011 Annual Stockholders' Meeting, the stockholders considered advisory proposals (i) to approve Executive Compensation, and (ii) on the frequency of holding a vote on Executive Compensation.
-As the board of directors had recommended, the stockholders approved the Executive Compensation and voted to hold an advisory vote on Executive Compensation every three years.
+At the Company's 2011 Annual Stockholders' Meeting, the stockholders considered an advisory proposal on the frequency of holding a vote on Executive Compensation.
+As the board of directors had recommended, the stockholders approved the 2011 Executive Compensation and voted to hold an advisory vote on Executive Compensation every three years.
 The Compensation and Benefits Committee agreed with the advisory votes.
-The next vote on Executive Compensation by the stockholders is scheduled for 2014.
+The advisory vote on executive compensation is included with this year's 2014 proxy statement as Proposal No. 2.